Aleman778/Website-Generator/README.md

 - Basic IO reading and writing entire file
 - Markdown parsing, generated in to DOM structure
 - Generating HTML from DOM structure
-- Single string template system
+- Basic string template system
 - More to come...

 ## Usage (WIP)